 What is UX research?

-When they conduct UX research, UX researchers uncover the motivations, behaviors and needs of users via observations, analyzing how they perform certain tasks.
-UX research can also involve working directly with users via UX testing sessions, remotely observing users using digital tools, surveys to collect user feedback and other methods.
+When conducting UX research, researchers study the motivations, behaviors and needs of users by analyzing how they perform certain tasks.
+UX research can also approach testing by working directly with users, remotely observing users using digital tools or conducting surveys to collect user feedback.

 UX research methods and approaches

-Qualitative research focuses on understanding the why, as in, why users behave the way they do or why they need or want a certain product to work in a particular way.
+Meanwhile, qualitative UX research focuses on understanding why users behave the way they do or their reasons for wanting things to work a certain way.
 Qualitative research can be done via observations, field studies, moderated usability tests and user interviews.
-This research aims to understand the human side of data by trying to understand the underlying reasons and motivations that cause consumers to act the way they do.
+This research aims to comprehend the human side of data by trying to understand the underlying reasons and motivations that cause consumers to act the way they do.

 - Card sorting.
-This study assesses and designs the navigation and structure of an application or website.
-In card sorting, individuals are given a list of items, such as all the products featured in an online supermarket, and are asked to group these items in a way that makes the most logical sense to them.
+A technique that assesses and designs the navigation and structure of an application or website by giving individuals a list of related items (for example, a sample inventory listing for an online supermarket) and asking them to group the items in a way that makes the most logical sense to them.

 - Expert reviews.
-Usability experts evaluate a website against a list of established guidelines.
+Accredited and verified evaluations of a website against a list of established industry standards or other governing guidelines.

 - Surveys.
-These are a series of questions posed to a number of users that help researchers learn about the individuals who use the end product.
+A selected series of questions posed to a number of users that help researchers learn about the individuals who use the end product.

 - Usability testing.
-This uncovers the problems and frustrations users have with a site through one-on-one sessions where users perform tasks on the websites the researchers are studying.
+An evaluation technique that attempts to uncover the problems and frustrations users have with a site through one-on-one sessions where users perform tasks using a particular software application or other product.

 What are the benefits of UX research?

-- understand how users really experience websites, mobile applications, products and prototypes;
+- Understand how users experience websites, mobile applications, products and prototypes.

-- understand every user interaction across the entire customer journey; and
+- Understand every user interaction across the entire customer journey.

 UX researcher role and responsibilities